ERA Green Hydrogen Fellowships for international Master students • DAAD

 - Funding is only available from the starting date of the internship.

-The language of instruction for study programmes in Germany is German.
+The language of instruction for most study programmes in Germany is German.
 In international programmes, the language of instruction is English, or both German and English.

 Certificates, proof of credits, certifications and translations may be scanned in non-certified form and uploaded to the DAAD portal.
 The DAAD reserves the right to request certified copies of the documents.